 - Pay these consultants and collaborators for the time and value they add to this business

-- Prioritize vendors from minority-owned businesses
+- Prioritize vendors from BIPOC-owned businesses

 - Promote underrepresented voices and experiences through my digital content